 Connectivity Options to Consider Before Deploying Smart Apartment Solutions

-In the United States, Z-Wave is the preferred option when it comes to connectivity within a smart apartment ecosystem.
+In the United States, Z-Wave is the preferred option when it comes to connectivity for a smart apartment solution.
 Z-Wave is already well-established and trusted by industry players and there’s already a significant number of Z-Wave-enabled devices on the market.
 Going forward, the acceptance of Matter—the new interoperability protocol that allows many smart home devices in different ecosystems to work seamlessly with one another—will make Z-Wave, and Thread for that matter, major factors in the coming years.
 A great benefit of Z-Wave and Thread is that they use a lower radio frequency, which reduces congestion.

 Although Z-Wave is and will continue to be the preferred connectivity solution for smart apartment connectivity, Wi-Fi and Bluetooth are not going anywhere.
 Whereas Z-Wave will reach US$48 million in annual revenue by 2030 in the device segment, Bluetooth and Wi-Fi will reach US$19 million and US$33 million.
 For controllers, Wi-Fi and Bluetooth edge out Z-Wave and it will remain that way.